DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-17 Journal Entry Notes.md

 ### Journal Entry 01

+#### Flavor Text
-*Flavor Text:* I made this place to get away from the chaos of the outside world.
+I made this place to get away from the chaos of the outside world.
 I should be safe here.

+#### Research
-**Research:** Here, I can further my research into specific spells.
+Here, I can further my research into specific spells.
 Today, I will focus on *a fireball spell* that can be cast quickly and with minimal effort.
 I will test it's effects in *any of the various rooms in this area* to see how it performs.

 Conditions:
 - Have the *Flame Volley* spell equipped
 - Enter any room within the *first area of Avernoth*

+#### Initial Response Dialogue
+Allister: it looks like a note written by the Archmage himself.

 ### Journal Entry 02

 *Plot Significant Text:* At this point, this dimension is incomplete.
-However, by the time I am finished constructing this labyrinth, I will need to ensure there is a way to return to the outside world if I need to.
-I can't just
+However, by the time I am finished constructing this labyrinth, I will need to ensure there is *a way to return to the outside world* if I need to.
+However, I need a way to prevent just anyone from leaving.
+Perhaps *sealing this exit off with spell would suffice*?